Middle Brother National Park

 Middle Brother National Park is a protected area of 1830 hectares, situated in the Mid North Coast region of New South Wales.
 The nearest large town is Laurieton.
 The high rainfall and volcanic soils produce outstanding eucalyptus forest and rainforest.
-Large Flooded Gum and Blackbutt grow in sheltered areas.
+Large flooded gum and blackbutt grow in sheltered areas.

 The national park was formed to protect the two largest (by volume) coastal black beech trees - Bird Tree and Benaroon.
 Scientists believe that the bird tree is over 300 years old.
-It reaches an impressive size of 69 meters in height and 11 meters in circumference of the tree.
+It reaches a height of 69 m and is 11 m in circumference.
 For members of the Aboriginal people of Birpai, who are the traditional owners of the land, Middle Brother National Park has significant cultural importance.